raykao/github-jenkins-packer-demo/README.md

 The hook will notify Jenkins and call a build step that will run a shell script which kicks off packer.

+Testing now to use the packer jenkins plugin as a post deploy step.

 Requirements:
 - GitHub Account
 - Jenkins